 Children, or minors, do not have the full legal capacity of adults.
 Typically, minors aren’t granted the rights of adults until they reach the age of 18, although this varies from state to state.
 Because children are still developing, both physically and mentally, they aren’t considered capable of handling the same rights as mature adults.
 However, children do have some inherent legal rights as soon as they are born, and they obtain some additional rights as they grow.

 Basic Rights for Every Child

-Children are not allowed to vote, hold property, consent to medical treatment, to sue or be sued, or to enter into certain types of contracts.
-In order to do these things (if they are permitted at all) the child must have a parent act on their behalf.
+Children are not allowed to vote, hold property, consent to medical treatment, sue or be sued, or enter into certain types of contracts.
+In some cases, a child is able to do these things but must have a parent or legal guardian act on his or her behalf.